ICAI CA Subjects Jan 2026, Foundation, Inter, and Final Syllabus

 10. Indian Economy (Before 1950: Chanakya and Nand Vansh, OECD Paper (1950-1991), Basic knowledge 1991 Onwards 10%

 This level is divided into two groups, each consisting of three subjects.
 Upon successfully clearing the CA Foundation exam, students become eligible to enroll in the CA Intermediate course, administered by the Institute of Chartered Accountants of India (ICAI).
-Check the intermediate important subjects for 2025.
+Check the intermediate important subjects for the Jan 2026 session.

 Paper 1: Advance Accounting Important Subjects